Skip to content

 What's included beyond the workshops.

 The three tracks are the deliverable.
-These come with the engagement.
+These come with it.

 Recordings of all sessions, yours to keep

-Every Leadership, Lab, and Crowd session recorded.
-Yours to keep, for new-hire onboarding, refreshers, and the team members who couldn't attend live.
+Every session recorded.
+For new-hire onboarding, refreshers, anyone who couldn't attend live.
 Training scales without re-engaging me.

 The Leadership-Lab-Crowd playbook

 The framework documented for internal reuse.
 Diagnostics, exercises, talking tracks for the exec sponsor.
-So Lab can run the next training cycle without me in the room.
+Lab runs the next training cycle without me.

 4 weeks of office hours after the last session

 Weekly drop-in office hours for the first four weeks post-engagement.
 Live questions, prompt review, workflow troubleshooting.
-Catches the adoption regressions before they become structural.
+Catches adoption regressions before they go structural.

 Move past the ceiling